YevheniiBezuhlyi/ton-api-sdk/README.md

 ## Introduction

-The TONCENTER API SDK is a TypeScript library that provides a convenient way to interact with the TON (The Open Network) blockchain through Toncenter API.
-This SDK simplifies the process of querying blockchain data, sending transactions, and interacting with smart contracts on the TON network.
+The TONCENTER API SDK is a TypeScript library that provides a convenient way to interact with the TON (The Open Network) blockchain through Toncenter API. super SDK simplifies the process of querying blockchain data, sending transactions, and interacting with smart contracts on the TON network.

 The SDK includes V2 and V3.